 d.
 TEAM MATCHES: Open to amateur couples who are registered with the NDCA, or in the case of overseas visitors, those couples who are registered with their own recognized amateur organization acceptable to NDCA.
-3. PRO/AM STUDENT COMPETITOR EVENTS
+3. PRO/AM STUDENT COMPETITOR EVENTS a.

-- a.
 Open to any couple consisting of a registered professional dancing with a registered Pro/Am Student Competitor.
-Demonstrations, which are advertised to the general public, are prohibited except at Studio Events and Honor Dances following a competition. - b.
-Formation Competitions - All couples in the team must consist of a registered professional dancing with a Pro/Am Student Competitor. - c.
+Demonstrations, which are advertised to the general public, are prohibited except at Studio Events and Honor Dances following a competition. b.
+Formation Competitions

+All couples in the team must consist of a registered professional dancing with a Pro/Am Student Competitor.

+- c.
 PRO/AM competitions may offer any or all of the following divisions: NEWCOMERS, BEGINNER, INTERMEDIATE; ADVANCED; THEATRICAL; EXHIBITION; Levels in Pre-Bronze, Bronze, Silver, Gold, Gold Star, Supreme Gold; separate or merged categories by age or gender, etc. - (1) Pro/Am Student, Student/Student and Mixed Amateur Dancers are eligible to enter the Newcomer division for a period of one year commencing with their first NDCA sanctioned event regardless of the style. - (2) Newcomer Division shall be restricted to Closed Syllabus only. - d.
 The Pro/Am student winner of any Closed Multi-Dance or Rising Star Multi-Dance event of three dances or more, in which a semifinal is held, is ineligible to compete in the same Multi-Dance Level, Style, and Age category at that event in following years at that same event.
 Organizers may enforce more stringent requirements, provided it is outlined in their Rules and Regulations and included on entry forms. - e.
 Where organizers have experienced difficulty with multi-level registrations from students in Pro/Am competitions, the following guidelines may be helpful, and should be included in the Competition Package: - (1) Basic Registration Students should dance one level only. - (2) Advanced Level Registrations Students should dance one level only above the basic registration. - (3) Restricted Dance Registration Students should be restricted from dancing in a particular dance in more than one level. - (4) Students should not register again in dances previously won at a particular level unless the student was uncontested at the time of winning. - f.
-The age divisions for Pro/Am Student Competitor Events shall be as listed below, with the understanding that each competition organizer may sub-divide the basic divisions listed in the manner they see fit. - (1) "A" ages 16-50 - (2) "B" ages 51-70 - (3) "C" ages 71 + - g.
+The age divisions for Pro/Am Student Competitor Multi-Dance Events shall be as listed below, with the understanding that each competition organizer may sub-divide the basic divisions listed in the manner they see fit. - (1) "A" ages 16 35 - (2) "B" ages 36 50 - (3) "C" ages 51 60 - (4) "SR-1" ages 61 70 - (5) "SR-2" ages 71 75 - (6) "SR-3" ages 76 and above - g.
 Recommendation for organizers.
 It is suggested that Closed Gold Multi-Dance categories be offered in the International Styles at events offering closed multi-dance categories.